YaBoyWonder/Discord-Theme/README.md

 Once installed, then there should be an area where you can input your own css code

-In that area, copy the code (all of it) and then save it (depending on what your using)
+In that area, copy all the code (from the wondertheme) input it into your discord and then save it (depending on what your using)

 And then "boom" Discord should be changed and much better! :D